 I then went back into the post and reorganized it and added some more copy, some headings, some more examples.

-The second version of that feminist marketing tip was so much clearer and more effective.
+The second version of that culture-making business tip was so much clearer and more effective.

 Here’s the process for using social media as an idea-refining practice: